AnthonySlawski/PHYS-310/README.md

 - The comparison between logistic regression and a single-layer neural network illustrated the conceptual similarity between the two, with the neural network model effectively mirroring the logistic regression model in terms of decision boundaries and predictive capabilities.

 **Conclusion:**
-This notebook serves as a foundational introduction to neural networks, establishing the link between logistic regression and neural networks.
+This notebook is a foundational introduction to neural networks, establishing the link between logistic regression and neural networks.
 It demonstrates that a neural network without hidden layers functions similarly to logistic regression, providing a basis for understanding more complex neural network structures.

 ## [Lab Notebook 18: Introduction to Neural Networks](https://github.com/AnthonySlawski/PHYS-310/blob/main/Lab%20Notebook%2018.ipynb)
 **Objectives:**
-The lab introduces neural networks by illustrating the relationship between logistic regression and a single-layer neural network (i.e., a neural network with no hidden layers).
+The lab introduces neural networks by displaying the relationship between logistic regression and a single-layer neural network (i.e., a neural network with no hidden layers).

 **Methods Used:**

-- Comparison with Logistic Regression: Employed logistic regression on a dataset to serve as a baseline for comparison.
+- Comparison with Logistic Regression: Used logistic regression on a dataset to serve as a baseline for comparison.
 - Single Neuron Model: Implemented a neural network model using MLPClassifier from sklearn.neural_network with no hidden layers and compared its performance to logistic regression.

 **Key Findings:**